 ‘Mr. Evans is joining us this year as a fifth year student.
 He has just come from Durmstrang Academy and I am certain that all of the students will do their best to make him feel comfortable with the large change.’

-The entire hall was filled with whispers again as the students craned their necks to get a better look at the new boy.
-The Gryffindors were all just as interested, for all they knew, it was mostly dark wizards that came out of Durmstrang.
+The entire hall was filled with whispers again as the students craned their necks to get a better look at the new Durmstrang-Gryffindor!
+The Gryffindors were all just as interested, for all they knew, it was mostly dark wizards that came out of that school.

 Dumbledore stood once more at the end of the sorting and sent a gold stream into the air to get the students attention.
 ‘One last thing before we begin the feast.
 Please give a round of applause for your new Hogwarts Head Boy and Head Girl, Roger Davies of Ravenclaw and Katie Bell of Gryffindor.’

 The entire hall broke into applause again and nobody heard Dumbledore shout ‘Tuck in’ before the tables were covered in one of the most delicious looking feasts they had had yet.

 Several times during the evening Harry looked over and found that Marcus had been staring over in his direction, but looked away every time Harry noticed.
 Putting it to the back of his mind, he looked around and found that all of the other tables kept looking over at him and some of the students were even openly pointing.

 ‘What’s their problem?’ he finally blurted, annoyed by all the constant attention.